I am delighted to welcome you to the Trust's website.

 The Trust opened a second school in September 2013, William Perkin CofE High School.

-The Trust's fourth school, Ada Lovelace CofE High School, will open in September 2018.Back to the top
+The Trust's fourth school, Ada Lovelace CofE High School, opened in September 2018.Back to the top

 The Trust’s Christian ethos encourages students to have a strong sense of community – both in relation to the school and in the area of wider social concern.
 All sixth from students are encouraged to undertake some form of community service either within school or in the wider community.
 Effective recent examples have been involvement in a soup kitchen at a local church and running language clubs at a feeder primary school.

 Although the community is an inclusive one, its Christian identity is very clear.
 There is an active chaplaincy with a full-time chaplain who orchestrates the worship life of the school.
 All assemblies, though taken by a range of staff, are framed by a short Christian liturgy which is led by students.
 Similarly there are brief daily tutor-time reflections prepared by the chaplaincy for staff to utilise using form chaplaincy reps.Back to the top